Blog

 We built the "Netlify for backend" that runs on your AWS account!

 In 2020, my co-founders and I had this crazy idea of bringing a better Developer Experience on top of AWS.
-You know, the one that you can easily use with "the promise of the cloud" that any developer can take advantage of and deploy their next successful product in seconds.
-Somehow, the missing product of AWS 😅.
-This is where Netlify was an excellent source of inspiration.
-A nice Developer Experience, where deploying an application is as simple as pushing your code on Git.
-But Netlify does not run on your AWS account :(.
-In 2 years, 20 000+ developers and hundreds of companies have decided to move out from Netlify (Vercel and Heroku too) for AWS with Qovery with the unique selling point of a great Developer Experience on top of AWS.
-Let me explain what makes Qovery + AWS so compelling.
+As developers often start on a path with a simple React app or a JS tool, they need a platform that would support them throughout the process of building robust applications.
+You know, the one that any developer can build and deploy their next successful product in seconds using their preferred tools.
+Somehow, AWS lacked this offering 😅.
+This is where Netlify, especially Netlify functions, came in as an inspiration, especially with its ease of settings configuration.
+The Developer Experience on Netlify, where deploying an application is as easy as pushing code to Git, attracted many.
+But while many use Netlify for frontend, it doesn’t run on your AWS account :(.
+In 2 years, 20,000+ developers and hundreds of companies have transitioned from Netlify to AWS with Qovery, leveraging the unique settings and Developer Experience.

 Why this article?